watson-developer-cloud/raspberry-pi-speech-to-text/readme.md

 Run `node index.js`, wait for the red LED to begin blinking, and then start talking.

 If you don't see any text after a moment or two, make sure that you're online, your mic is unmuted, and the `arecord` and `aplay` commands can record and play back sound.

+## Todo:

+* Test on a PI 1
+* Add lots of links and cleanup the documentation
+* Shoot a video of it in action